probabl-ai/skore/CONTRIBUTING.rst

 The implementation of some issues are not very detailed.
 You can either propose a solution, or choose only the issues with a "Ready" status.

+The contributor has to comment existing issue to be assigned by maintainers (this is a GH limitation), to highlight that an issue is ongoing and avoid overlapping work.
+If someone is already assigned to the issue, unless the PR has been stalled for weeks, maintainers will not assign someone else.
+Then, the contributor must link the PR to the issue.

 Pull requests
 -------------